[Webinar] How to better optimize an oncology drug discovery program

 His preclinical research experience in oncology also encompasses phase I and phase II clinical trials in conjunction with Inserm.
 In 1995, he founded Oncodesign in Dijon.
-Over the past 18 years, he has earned a reputation as a serial entrepreneur in life sciences.
+Since then, he has earned a reputation as a serial entrepreneur in life sciences.
 As well as being Chairman of Oncodesign, a company specialized in the discovery of new therapies and European leader in the preclinical evaluation of anti-cancer therapies, he is also Chairman of the Pharmimage platform, which he set up in 2008.
 Philippe Genne is well known for his activities right across the life sciences value chain.
 In 2012, he helped set up the French association of life sciences service and innovation companies (AFSSI).
-He is the Vice-President of the SMEs College at Medicen.
+Since 2018, he is also the Vice-President of the SMEs College at Medicen.

-Jan Hoflack obtained a PhD in organic chemistry from the University of Ghent in Belgium before gaining solid experience and taking on executive positions at AstraZeneca in Gothenburg (Sweden), Novartis in Basel (Switzerland), and Marion Merrell Dow in Strasbourg (France).
+Jan Hoflack obtained a PhD in organic chemistry from the University of Ghent in Belgium before gaining solid experience and taking on executive positions at Marion Merrell Dow in Strasbourg (France), Novartis in Basel (Switzerland) and AstraZeneca in Gothenburg (Sweden).
 He was then appointed Vice President, Medicinal Chemistry and Biosciences at Johnson and Johnson Pharmaceutical R&D (Janssen) in Beerse (Belgium).
-He joined Oncodesign in 2009 as an Associate and Chief Scientific Officer and was tasked with setting up and developing the Drug Discovery business unit.
-Drawing on his 30 years of R&D experience, including 22 years in the pharmaceutical sector, Jan also devised the Nanocyclix chemistry technology that has provided access to next-generation kinase inhibitors.
+He joined Oncodesign in 2009 as a partner and Chief Scientific Officer and was tasked with Setting up and developing full Drug Discovery capability.
+Drawing on his 31 years of R&D experience, including 22 years in the pharmaceutical industry, Jan invented the Nanocyclix chemistry technology that has provided access to next-generation kinase inhibitors.